Daniel

 compact device--the plasmatron.

-Plasmatrons have traditionally been used to produce hydrogen-rich
+Plasmatrons have traditionally been used to produce

-gas for industrial applications like metallurgical processing.
+hydrogen-rich gas for industrial applications like metallurgical

-require large amounts of electrical power.
-"We're the first to
+car engine--and require large amounts of electrical power.

-develop a compact, low-power plasmatron," said Dr. Cohn.
-"To our
+"We're the first to develop a compact, low-power plasmatron,"

-knowledge no-one has created one that's this small (you can hold
+said Dr. Cohn.
+"To our knowledge no-one has created one that's

-it in your hand) and that operates at low power (around one
+this small (you can hold it in your hand) and that operates at

 The researchers noted that conventional ways to produce